gendev1/zk-subs/README.md

 - [ ] Upload ZKP and verify using Verification Contract
 - [ ] **Provider** should also be able to verify the transaction hash using **Broker Backend**
 - [ ] If verified, show the service to the user

+** Nice To Haves **
+- [ ] Integrate bridge to allow streams on any chain, Can be a project seperately altogether
+- [ ] Deploy to starknet

 ### Provider -> Broker Registration
 ```javascript